 We finally got Prudential to waive their lien (ask for nothing).
 This put another $50,000 in my client’s pocket.
 I do not charge a fee on lien reductions.
 Even if it takes me hours to get the lien reduced.

-Attorney May Be Able to Get Medicaid HMO Liens Reduced
+If You Get an Attorney, They May Be Able to Get a Medicaid Lien Reduced

 I’ve also gotten a Medicaid HMO (Molina) to reduce its lien by 30%.

 In that case, my client was a passenger in a car.
 Another driver hit her.

 The at fault driver tested positive for marijuana and Xanax.
 In other words, the police said that she was hit by an intoxicated driver.

 Here is a photo of her after the crash.